Joop Braakhekke

 Johannes Franciscus "Joop" Braakhekke (11 April 1941 – 8 December 2016) was a Dutch chef, restaurateur, television presenter and author.

 Life

 Braakhekke was born in Apeldoorn in the Veluwe, where he grew up.
 As a child he wanted to become an actor, but eventually settled on becoming a restaurateur.
 After high school he went to Paris and Barcelona to learn culinary arts.
 In 1968 he returned to the Netherlands and worked as a restaurateur, first in Apeldoorn, at the bistro Le Philosophe, and then in Amsterdam, at De Kersentuin, Le Garage, and En Pluche.

-For five years beginning in 1993 Braakhekke was a presenter on the popular television cooking program Kookgek, and wrote a cookbook.
+For five years beginning in 1993, Braakhekke was a presenter on the popular television cooking program Kookgek, and wrote a cookbook.

 Trivia

-In December 2008 Braakhekke won the Loden Leeuw prize for appearing in an air freshener advertisement in the Netherlands.
-The prize is awarded to the most annoying celebrity in a television commercial.
+In December 2008, Braakhekke won the Loden Leeuw prize for appearing in an air freshener advertisement in the Netherlands.
+The prize is awarded to the most annoying television commercial.